 “We’re on this journey for a reason,” Shepard says.
 “There’s a commitment somewhere deep down in us, and the Holistic Leadership Series made me take a look at why I do what I do, for whom I do it, and how I can commit to doubling down and doing it better.”

-The series features one two-hour webinar every three weeks beginning Thursday, November 17, and ending on April 20, 2023.
+The series features one two-hour webinar every three weeks beginning Thursday, January 26, and ending on June 15, 2023.
 The series is limited to a cohort of 30 participants.
-The cost for this eight-part series is just $1,999, with a 10% discount for the first 10 registrants.
+The cost for this eight-part series is just $1,799.
 For information about the Holistic Leadership Series and to register, visit this link.
 Participants who complete the program will receive a digital certificate from IU Executive Education and Consulus.